docksal/docksal/docs/drupal-settings.md

 # Drupal settings

 Below you will find instructions on configuring your Drupal project to work with Docksal.
-Some settings are required; others are optional or enahncements.
+Some settings are required; others are optional or enhancements.
 Please review carefully.

 <a name="db"></a>
 # DB connection settings (**required**)